dmquach/pokerprojectjs/README.md

 * Monte Carlo Simulation
 * Equities after hand made with no flop
 * Waiting on unfilled board instead of hands
+* Show losing hand with smaller border on hover
+* Clear border with new player added